FS Canis Majoris variable

+Light curve for FS Canis Majoris, the prototype star of this class.

 An FS Canis Majoris variable (FS CMa star) is a type of eruptive variable star.
 The class of variable stars are named after its prototype, FS Canis Majoris.
 They are somewhat poorly understood, but are probably binary star systems in which mass exchange is ongoing or has recently happened.
 These most likely consist of at least one B-type main-sequence star in a dust envelope.
 They undergo irregular light variations over long periods of time, with magnitude variation of approximately 2 magnitudes.